Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

 \subsection{Molecule-Text Retrieval}

-\textbf{Dataset and Metric} To evaluate the performance of our retrieval experiment, we utilize the PCdes \citep{zeng2022deep} dataset, which comprises 15,000 molecule pairs collected from PubChem.
-Following the previous work by MolFM \citep{luo2023molfm}, we exclude eight molecules whose SMILES strings could not be converted into 2D graphs using RDKit, leaving us with 14,992 instances.
-We employ scaffold splitting to partition the dataset into training, validation, and test sets at a ratio of 7:1:2.
-We use MRR (Mean Reciprocal Rank) and Recall at 1/5/10 as metrics for this task.
-For inference, we perform retrieval directly across the entire test dataset, without the preliminary selection of a top-k candidate set.
+\textbf{Set Up:} To evaluate Atomas's performance and generalization, we use the PCdes dataset \citep{zeng2022deep} instead of PubChem dataset, which includes 15,000 molecule pairs.
+Following MolFM \citep{luo2023molfm}, we apply scaffold splitting to divide the dataset into training, validation, and test sets at a 7:1:2 ratio.
+We directly evaluate Atomas and other baseline models on test sets without fine-tuning.
+For inference, we retrieve results directly from the entire test dataset without first selecting a top-k candidate set.
+We assess performance using Mean Reciprocal Rank (MRR) and Recall at 1, 5, and 10.

-\textbf{Results} \Cref{molecule-text retrieval results on the test split of PCdes} shows that our Atomas exhibits superior performance in both text-to-molecule retrieval and molecule-to-text retrieval tasks, compared to other recently proposed state-of-the-art methods.
-Atomas outperforms the global alignment-based baseline by 39.9\% and 21.7\% on recall@1 scores in the two retrieval tasks.
-This result suggests that performing multi-level fine-grained interaction and alignment could lead to much better results than methods that rely solely on coarse-grained representations.
-Detailed introduction to the baselines can be found in \cref{Baselines}.
+\textbf{Results:} \Cref{molecule-text retrieval results on the test split of PCdes} demonstrates that Atomas outperforms recent state-of-the-art methods in both text-to-molecule and molecule-to-text retrieval tasks on R@1.
+This indicates that multi-level fine-grained interaction and alignment can yield significantly better outcomes than methods based only on coarse-grained representations.
+For a detailed introduction to the baselines, refer to \cref{Baselines}.